RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-07/customizing-interactive-grid.md

 In this lab, you:
 - Customise the Interactive Grid page you have created in **Demo Projects** Application both as a **Developer** and an **End-user**.

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](Demo-projects2.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Manage and Customize Interactive Grid as a Developer
 This lab uses the **Demo Projects** application.
 In this lab, you customize the **Interactive Grid** for end users.
 You create column groups, set pagination type, and set the report downloadable formats that should be available for end users.
 You also enable end users to save the report as Public interactive grids and convert a read only interactive grid to an editable interactive grid.